Vertically-Integrated Cannabis in the US

 California extraction facility

 Captor Capital is acquiring a Type 7 volatile solvent extraction facility in California with an annual volatile manufacturing license.
 The facility has been in operation since January 2019 and is on track to generate US$15 million in revenue in its first year.
 At full capacity, the facility will be able to generate approximately US$45 million in annual revenue.
-The 4,000-square-foot facility has trim supplier and distribution agreements already in place to produce a premium-quality THC distillate oil.
+The 4,000-square-foot facility has a trim supplier and distribution agreements already in place to produce a premium-quality THC distillate oil.

 “We are very excited to add another manufacturing operation to our company which will provide us with substantial production capacity as we enter the highly lucrative branded product market,” said Captor Capital CEO John Zorbas.
 “Given Captor’s growing retail presence under the Chai brand, we are in a strong position to manufacture and sell our own products which will materially improve our operating margins and EBITDA growth.
 Furthermore, with the substantial productive capacity of the facility we do not estimate any further significant capital expenditures in the near to medium term.”